 - CMHA has no recourse to take back any TCB actions

-Questions regarding repositioning (renovation) of 581 units
+Questions regarding repositioning (RAD renovation) of 581 units

 - In what way is this helping us stay in the West End?